 Many organisations moved to large-scale homeworking overnight when coronavirus (COVID-19) lockdown arrangements were introduced.
 But as governments ease restrictions, some are now actively considering whether or not the arrangements could be made permanent.

-Commentary and analysis: HR and legal information and guidance relating to workplace management during the coronavirus (COVID-19) pandemic.
+Commentary and insights: HR and legal information and guidance relating to workplace management during the coronavirus (COVID-19) pandemic.

 XpertHR is part of the LexisNexis® Risk Solutions Group portfolio of brands.